wilson0x4d/once-crunch/README.md

 ### Prerequisites

+You should be able to use Windows, Linux, or macOS as a "Host environment".
+The Host environment requires the following:

 - [Podman](https://podman.io/); a cross-platform tool that manages containers, pods, and images.
 - [PowerShell](https://github.com/PowerShell/PowerShell); a cross-platform automation and configuration tool/framework.
 - [Git](https://git-scm.com/); a free and open source distributed version control system.

+You could forego these pre-reqs, you will however need to perform dependent tasks manually through alternative means.

 ### Storage

 At the time of this writing, the game requires approximately 50GiB of storage.
-Once Crunch will consume an additional 150-450GiB of storage depending on how you use it.
+Once Crunch will consume an additional 100-200GiB of storage depending on how you use it.

 ### Containers